International Orientation and Check-In

-Campus Housing – If you plan to live on campus, you must Apply for Housing.
-You may be allowed to move-in early, but you must submit an Early Arrival Request prior to the Spring 2019 deadline.
-You should apply for housing and complete the Early Arrival Request as soon as possible (you do not have to be admitted or have your visa approved to apply).
+The Early Arrival Request allows new international students to move-in on January 7, 2020 to attend the mandatory Orientation.
+You should apply for housing and complete the Early Arrival Request as soon as possible (you do not have to be admitted OR have your visa approved to apply).

 Travel and Accommodations – If you do not confirm early arrival with housing or you arrive prior to early arrival date, you will need to stay at a hotel.
 This link provides hotel information for you and family members, and will also assist you in navigating through your arrival process.

 Please view the Campus Maps to familiarize yourself with the campus.
 Driving directions to the campus, maps of each building, parking, and more are available on this site.

 Orientation is MANDATORY for all new students.
 New International Student Orientation will take place on Thursday, January 9, 2020 in the Student Union Ballroom (second floor of the Student Union).
 Orientation begins with breakfast at 9:15am.
 Please bring your immigration documents and arrive on-time!
 We will be completing your Immigration Check-In at Orientation.